-Because trails running requires a certain type of clothing, let’s see what is right for you and how to choose the right clothing and footwear for a running tour.
+Because trails running requires a certain type of clothing, let’s see what is right for you and how to choose the right clothing and footwear for a jogging tour.

 Sports shoes suitable for trail running:

-Using the same pair of shoes and just walking around the city and running is not a good choice.
-Walking shoes focus on a soft sole and a certain type of comfort while running shoes are made with greater attention to the durability of ankle support.
+Using the same pair of shoes and just walking around the city and jogging is not a good choice.
+Walking shoes focus on a soft sole and a certain type of comfort while jogging shoes are made with greater attention to the durability of ankle support.